Emery Barnes

 Emery Oakland Barnes (December 15, 1929 – June 1, 1998) was a Canadian professional football player and politician.

 Background

-Born in Louisiana and raised in Oregon, Barnes was a gifted athlete, and was an alternate high jumper for the 1952 US Olympic Track and Field team.
-He played football at the University of Oregon (from where he received his B.Sc) and was selected by the National Football League's Green Bay Packers in the 1954 NFL Draft (10th round, 207th overall.)
+Born in Louisiana and moved to Oregon at the age of 12, Barnes was a gifted athlete, and was an alternate high jumper for the 1952 US Olympic Track and Field team.
+He played football at the University of Oregon (from where he received his B.Sc) He emigrated to Canada in 1957.
+He studied at the University of British Columbia, where he received a Bachelor of Social Work.
+Emery Barnes was selected by the National Football League's Green Bay Packers in the 1954 NFL draft (10th round, 207th overall).
 He played two games for the Packers in 1956, but had much more success in the Canadian Football League with the B.C.
 Lions.
 He played 3 years, from 1962 to 1964, for a total of 30 games and was a Grey Cup champion in 1964 (though an injury prevented him from playing in the Grey Cup game).
-He also received a Bachelor of Social Work degree from the University of British Columbia.